 Lesson 3.
 Text: Improve readability to engage your audience

 Break up large blocks of text with headings wherever possible.
-This will not only make your pages look better, but also help your reader find the information they need easily.
+This will not only make your pages look better by creating more space on the page, but also help your reader find the information they need easily.

-Bullet points create emphasis and focus the eye.
-They are used for lists but consider using them within a long paragraph to provide concise explanations of specific points and break up a lot of copy.
+Use bullet points to create emphasis and focus the eye.
+Generally, bullet points are used for lists but consider using them instead of a long paragraph to provide concise explanations of specific points.
 It’s also important that bullet points are properly aligned.

-Use bold for words or sentences you want to highlight.
 Don’t be tempted to use bold, italic, and an underline.
 It’s too much; keep it simple.
-Save italics for quotes and captions.
+Use bold for words or sentences you want to highlight and save italics for quotes and captions.
 Underlined text is a holdover from typewriter days and is best left for URLs.

 Body text looks better aligned left.
 Justified text creates dense blocks of type that are boring and harder to read.
 Additionally, indented paragraphs are better suited to book layouts.
-Create a ‘space after’ setting on your paragraph styles to let them breathe.
+Create a ‘space after’ setting on your paragraph styles to improve readability.

 Check your line spacing too.
-Generally, you should allow at least two extra points (or more) over the font size you’re using so the text doesn’t appear too tight, e.g., if the font size is 10 points the line spacing should be at least 12 points.
+You should allow at least two extra points (or more) over the font size you’re using so the text doesn’t appear too tight, e.g., if the font size is 10 points the line spacing should be at least 12 points.

-The overall line length of your text will also make a difference.
-Text spanning the width of an A4 page is too wide.
-Reduce it by a quarter or a third, and it will be easier to read because your reader’s eye doesn’t have to travel as far across the page and back again reading each line.
+The length of your text (i.e., the width of the lines on the page) also plays a role in its legibility.
+When your text stretches across an entire A4 page, it becomes excessively wide and difficult to read.
+However, if you decrease its width by a quarter or a third, reading becomes easier as the reader’s eye doesn’t have to travel as far across the page and back again reading each line.

 Takeaway: Look at your document.
-If you see large blocks of text, can you use headings and bullet points to break up them up?
+If you notice large blocks of text, think about how you can use headings and bullet points to break up them up.
 Increase line and paragraph spacing if needed.
 Reduce the line length of your copy if it spans the whole page.
 Go to the Home tab on the Word Ribbon.
 You can make adjustments in the Paragraph group.

 Lesson 4.
 Colour: Make an impact with a minimal colour palette

 If you have brand guidelines, the colours are already selected.
-However, if you don’t, think of using a couple of colours that work well together to create a cohesive look.
-Too many colours can distract your reader from your content.
+However, if you don’t have guidelines, think of using a duo of well-matched colours that will create a cohesive look.
 Again, take inspiration from, for example, favourite magazine layouts, websites, interior design spaces, etc.

-Consider using a third colour as a ‘pop’ to highlight breakout boxes and important information.
+Consider using a third colour as a ‘pop’ to highlight breakout boxes and essential information.
 Use tints or shades of the selected colours in charts and tables and other graphic elements.
-But be aware of how they print (if this is a requirement) as opposed to how they appear on screen.
+However, be aware of how these colours appear when printed (if this is a requirement) as opposed to how they appear on screen.

 Use a dark colour for body text for maximum contrast and better legibility.
-Careful use of colours in headings, graphic elements, and bullet points enhances your document’s visual appeal.
+Considered use of colours in headings, graphical elements, and bullet points throughout your document’s content will significantly improve its visual appeal.

 Takeaway: Choose two or three colours that work well together.
 Use their tints/tones if you need variations in tables, charts, etc. If you’re unsure or overwhelmed, use Word’s in-built colour themes.
 On the Ribbon, go to the Design tab.
 Under the Colors group, you’ll find loads of themes to use or customise.